|

 Robert Chambers's introduction of 'Miss Inglis of Musselburgh'

-that what appeared to be a chance meeting had been arranged
+what appeared to be a chance meeting had been arranged in great

 Bruzelius,